 Adrienne has fifteen years of Human Resources Management experience and has been certified as a Senior Professional in Human Resources by the Society of Human Resources Management since 2005.
 Her strengths include leadership in cross –functional teams, strategic planning, employee recognition and employee development.
 She has been described as a caring person who likes to help employees reach their full potential through mentoring and training opportunities.

 Originally from the San Francisco Bay Area, Adrienne re-located to Phoenix in 2001.
 She has volunteered for several organizations including being a mentor to foster children, serving as a Girl Scout leader and various events for Make a Wish Foundation and Susan G. Komen for the cure.

-Sandra Davis, Corporate Account Manager
+Sandra Bernal, Corporate Relations Manager

 Sandra has been with UCP since 2008.
 She is an Arizona native and has also lived in Alaska and Las Vegas.
 Prior to working at UCP, Sandra worked with children with disabilities for the Deer Valley School District resource class.
 While working for UCP she has held many positions including, Human Resources, Early Intervention, and Development, giving her an extensive knowledge of the agency and our consumers.
-In 2011 when the Corporate Relations Department was established, she was named the Corporate Account Manager.
+In 2011 when the Corporate Relations Department was established, she was named the Corporate Relations Manager.
 Sandra is a liaison to our Corporate Sponsor.
 She enhances and sustains partnerships while building future relationships for the organization.
-Since accepting the Corporate Account Manager position she has successfully coordinated several golf tournaments, promotions, and events in conjunction with our Corporate Sponsor.
+Since accepting the Corporate Relations Manager position she has successfully coordinated several golf tournaments, promotions, and events in conjunction with our Corporate Sponsor.
 She believes that working for UCP is like being part of a family with a mission to help create a life without limits for people with disabilities.

 Amy White, Therapy Services and Early Intervention Manager